AdrianMiozga/Franko/README.md

 ## UI

 Optional notification when somebody follows you
+Loading bar when changing profile picture
+Dark mode